Search-based Testing of Simulink Models with Requirements Tables: Requirements Table Driven SBST

-The \emph{Fitness-Function Generator} phase (\phase{1}) compiles the Requirements Table (RT) to a fitness function (FF) that guides the search-based exploration.
+The \emph{Fitness-Function Generator} phase (\phase{1}) compiles the Requirements Table to a fitness function (FF) that guides the search-based exploration.
 For example, \Cref{fig:FitCalculator} shows the FF for the SC running example.
-The fitness function generated from the RT should satisfy the following properties: \begin{enumerate} \item a negative fitness value indicates that the RT is violated; \item a positive fitness value indicates that the RT is satisfied; \item the higher the positive fitness value is, the farther the RT is from violation; and \item the lower the negative value is, the farther the RT from satisfaction. \end{enumerate} These properties can be interpreted differently.
+The fitness function generated from the RT should satisfy the following well-formedness properties: \begin{enumerate} \item a negative fitness value indicates that the RT is violated; \item a positive fitness value indicates that the RT is satisfied; \item the higher the positive fitness value is, the farther the RT is from violation; and \item the lower the negative value is, the farther the RT from satisfaction. \end{enumerate} These properties can be interpreted differently.
 We report two interpretations for Requirements~1, 2, and 3 of the SC running example (many other interpretations exist).
 Consider two scenarios.
-In the first scenario Requirements 1 and 2 are far from being violated (e.g., $\mathit{P\_s}=87.25$), but Requirement 3 is very close to being violated (e.g., $\mathit{T\_s}=79.300001$).
-In the second scenario all the Requirements~1, 2, and 3 are close to the violation (e.g., $\mathit{P\_s}=87.45$ and $\mathit{T\_s}=79.35$).
+In the first scenario, Requirements~1 and 2 are far from being violated (e.g., $\mathit{P\_s}=87.25$), but Requirement 3 is very close to being violated (e.g., $\mathit{T\_s}=79.300001$).
+In the second scenario, all the Requirements~1, 2, and 3 are close to the violation (e.g., $\mathit{P\_s}=87.45$ and $\mathit{T\_s}=79.35$).
 One interpretation may consider the first scenario as the one in which the system is closer to violating its requirements since $79.300001$ is just about reaching the boundary value $79.3$: None of the requirements for the second scenario is as close as Requirement~$3$ from violating its requirement.
 Another interpretation may consider the second scenario closer to violation since the values $\mathit{P\_s}=87.45$ and $\mathit{T\_s}=79.35$ are closer to their thresholds $\mathit{P\_s}=87.5$ and $\mathit{T\_s}=79.3$ on average.
 Both these interpretations are valid (as are many others).
-In this work, we select the first interpretation. \begin{definition} Let \requirementTable be an RT made of $n$ different requirements $\requirement_1, \requirement_2, \ldots, \requirement_n$ and $\sd(\requirement_1),$ $\sd(\requirement_2), \ldots,$ $\sd(\requirement_n)$ be their satisfaction degrees.
-Then, the satisfaction degree associated with the RT \requirementTable is the minimum across the satisfaction degrees of its requirements, i.e., $\sd(\requirementTable)=min(\sd(\requirement_1),$ $\sd(\requirement_2), \ldots,$ $\sd(\requirement_n))$. \end{definition} According to this definition, we can reformulate the properties of a fitness function as follows: \begin{definition} A fitness function of an RT is a function from a set of input signals to a fitness value that satisfies the following properties: \begin{enumerate} \item a negative fitness value indicates that at least one requirement from the RT is violated; \item a positive fitness value indicates all the requirements of the RT are satisfied; \item the higher the positive fitness value is, the farther the system is from violating the requirement that is closer to violation; and \item the lower the negative value is, the farther the system is from satisfying the requirement that is closer to satisfaction. \end{enumerate} \end{definition} The goal of the \emph{Fitness-Function Generator} phase (\phase{1}) is to compile the Requirements Table (RT) into a fitness function (FF) that provides these properties.
+In this work, we select the first interpretation. \begin{definition} Let \requirementTable be an RT made of $n$ different requirements $\requirement_1, \requirement_2, \ldots, \requirement_n$ and $\interpretation{\requirement_1},$ $\interpretation{\requirement_2}, \ldots,$ $\interpretation{\requirement_n}$ be their satisfaction degrees.
+Then, the satisfaction degree associated with the RT \requirementTable is the minimum across the satisfaction degrees of its requirements, i.e., $\interpretation{\requirementTable}=min(\interpretation{\requirement_1},$ $\interpretation{\requirement_2}, \ldots,$ $\interpretation{\requirement_n})$. \end{definition} According to this definition, we can reformulate the properties of a fitness function as follows: \begin{definition} A fitness function of an RT is a function from a set of input signals to a fitness value that satisfies the following \emph{well-formedness} properties: \begin{enumerate} \item a negative fitness value indicates that at least one requirement from the RT is violated; \item a positive fitness value indicates all the requirements of the RT are satisfied; \item the higher the positive fitness value is, the farther the system is from violating the requirement that is closer to violation; and \item the lower the negative value is, the farther the system is from satisfying the requirement that is farther from satisfaction. \end{enumerate} \end{definition} The goal of the \emph{Fitness-Function Generator} phase (\phase{1}) is to compile the Requirements Table into a fitness function (FF) that provides these properties \rep{.
+To define this component, we first define a quantitative semantics for RT (Section \ref{sec:Semantics}) which is then as a metric to guide the search process, and therefore, considered for developing the translation from RT to FF (Section \ref{sec:transl}).} {and is described in Section \ref{sec:transl}.} {introQuantSemantics} {small_contribution_1}